'Too many children did not make it home': Anniversary of discovery at Canada's largest residential school

 "Too many children did not make it home."

-The day to honour children who were taken from their homes and never made it back includes cultural performances, dances, drumming and speeches, and will close with an evening prayer, which will be attended by Prime Minister Justin Trudeau.
+The day to honour children who were taken from their homes and never made it back included cultural performances, dances, drumming and speeches, and closed with an evening prayer, attended by Prime Minister Justin Trudeau.

-Trudeau will be meeting with the community and will take part in a closed meeting with Casimir and members of her council, before participating in closing ceremonies scheduled to begin at around 7 p.m.
+Introducing Trudeau, Casimir noted both the pain and resilience of residential school survivors, their families and their communities.

-It's been a year since members of the Tk'emlúps te Secwépemc First Nation announced the discovery of what it believes are the remains of up to 215 people buried at an unmarked area on the school grounds.
+"We have been damaged by the attack on our language and our culture arising from the forced removal of our children.
+We know those harms, but we also know what we're doing to revitalize that," she said.

 Casimir said it's been a year of pain for some, describing the announcement made one year ago as "like a wound being reopened," but that it's also an opportunity for healing.